negativetwelve/markmiyashita.com/readme.md

 ### /_posts

 Contains all of the posts that I have written.
 The directory is split into sections for my blog, cs61a, and my web_dev subdirectories.
-Posts are written in:
+Posts are written in markdown and the file names are in the form:

     yyyy-mm-dd-title-of-post.md

-and are all written in markdown format.

 ### /blog, /contact, /cs61a, /hkn, /new, /projects, /resume, /web_dev